Trade Mark Lawyer

 Trade Mark Applications:

-We can attend to the preparation, lodgement and processing of your application on your behalf to maximise the prospects of obtaining an enforceable registered Trade Mark.
+We can attend to the preparation, lodgement and processing of your Trade Mark Application on your behalf to maximise the prospects of obtaining an enforceable registered Trade Mark.
 Our service includes:

 advising and dealing with any objections to registration which might come up, either during the Head Start examination or following formal examination of your application.
 We are experienced in formulating strategies to deal with objections which may be raised in an Trade Mark Examiner’s adverse report, whether that be in the form of preparing legal submissions where an incorrect decision has been made, preparation of evidence demonstrating use of your mark, or challenging registration of cited Trade Mark registrations blocking acceptance of your Trade Mark.